Alvor1991/PP4-Physio/README.md

 ###### ClientTestimonial Model

-The `ClientTestimonial` model model manages and displays client feedback on the website.
+The `ClientTestimonial` model manages and displays client feedback on the website.

 * **Client Name**: A `CharField` that stores the name of the client providing the testimonial.
 * **Testimonial Text**: A `TextField` containing testimonials provided by users.